Chevrotain/chevrotain/packages/chevrotain/benchmark_web/README.md

 7. Execute the benchmark several times.

-   - JS Engines, hotspots optimizations can slightly improve the results on concurrent runs.
+   - JS Engines, hotspot optimizations can slightly improve the results on consecutive runs.

 8. Inspect the `Relative Speed` column in `index_next.html`, e.g:
    - If it is 105%, there is likely a small performance improvement.